GiorgiaTortora/napari-roi-registration/.github/ISSUE_TEMPLATE/documentation.md

 ---
 name: "\U0001F4DA Documentation"
-about: Report an issue with napari documentation.
+about: Report an issue with the plugin documentation.
 title: ''
 labels: ''
 assignees: ''